Police / Firefighters Retirement System Provisions

 A firefighter member who exercises normal retirement is entitled to receive a benefit payable monthly equal to 3.4% of the average monthly earnings for the highest two consecutive years of compensation multiplied by the member’s years of continuous service subject to a maximum of 100%.

-Members separating from service receive a $10.50 monthly supplement per year of service.
+Members separating from service receive a monthly supplement per whole year of service which is $10.50 for firefighter participants and $20.00 for police officer participants.

 A member may be eligible for early retirement after attainment of age 50 with 10 years of continuous service.
 Members so qualifying may receive benefits under one of the following two options: